Morgan Freeman’s Top-Rated Movies, Ranked by IMDb

 The Sum Of All Fears (2002): Rated 6.4/10

 Morgan Freeman portrays CIA Director William Cabot, who enlists analyst Jack Ryan to investigate and stop a potential nuclear threat.
-Freeman’s mannerisms and authoritative presence convey the gravity of the situation, keeping audiences intrigued.
-His calm yet commanding performance adds layers to the character, which makes him both a reliable leader and a calming force in the midst of high-stakes tension.
+Freeman’s mannerisms and authoritative presence adds layers to the character, which makes him a reliable leader in the midst of high-stakes tension.

 Wanted (2008): Rated 6.7/10

 No role is too wild for Morgan Freeman, and his portrayal of Sloan, the enigmatic leader of a secret society of assassins, proves this.
-Freeman’s character exudes authority and mystery, guiding the protagonist, Wesley, into his rightful place in the fraternity.
+Freeman’s character exudes authority, guiding the protagonist, Wesley, into his rightful place in the fraternity.
 This role really puts Freeman’s versatility in perspective.

 RED (2010): Rated 7.0/10

-In “RED,” Morgan Freeman portrays Joe Matheson, a retired CIA operative who reunites with his former team to uncover a conspiracy threatening their lives.
+In “RED,” Morgan Freeman portrays Joe Matheson, a retired CIA operative who reunites with his team to reveal a conspiracy threatening their lives.
 While the plot is intriguing, Freeman’s acting breathes life into the role, balancing humor and gravitas as he navigates the dangers of coming out of retirement.

 Now You See Me (2013): Rated 7.2/10